๐Ÿฅ—Intro to Nutrition

 • Target: less than 10% of daily calories from added sugars (about 50g on a 2,000-calorie diet)

-• Hidden sources require label reading—sugars appear under 50+ names (high-fructose corn syrup, dextrose, maltose, concentrated fruit juice)
+• Hidden sources require careful label reading.
+Sugars appear under many names on ingredient lists: high-fructose corn syrup, dextrose, maltose, sucrose, and concentrated fruit juice are all added sugars.

-Compare: Saturated fats vs. trans fats—both raise LDL cholesterol, but trans fats also lower HDL, making them more harmful per gram.
+Compare: Saturated fats vs. trans fats: both raise LDL cholesterol, but trans fats also lower HDL, making them more harmful per gram.
 Saturated fats should be limited; trans fats should be avoided entirely.
 Know this distinction for questions about cardiovascular disease risk factors.

 Energy Balance: Portion Control